Birding in Tanzania

 Whether you are a beginner birdwatcher with a budding interest or an expert with years of birding under your belt, Tanzania’s birding destinations provide a spectacular backdrop for both birds and the Big Five.

-In this guide, we’ll explore a few of the top birding destinations in Tanzania including the Serengeti, Ngorongoro Conservation Area, Lake Manyara, and the Selous Game Reserve, each offering a unique bird watching experience amidst Africa’s breathtaking landscapes.
+In this guide, we’ll explore a few of the top birding destinations in Tanzania including the Serengeti, Ngorongoro Conservation Area, Lake Manyara, and the Selous Game Reserve, each offering a unique bird-watching experience amidst Africa’s breathtaking landscapes.

 Disclaimer: This post may include affiliate links.
 If you click one of them, I may receive a small commission at no extra cost to you.